dungeonsworkshop/dungeonsworkshop.github.io/.SOURCE/docs/gettingstarted.md

 	<h3>**Windows Store Installation**</h3>

-	1. Click on the **Windows icon** in the bottom left and enter **powershell** then click run as admin
+	1. Click on the **Windows icon** in the bottom left, then enter **powershell** and click "**Run as admin**".
-	2. Run this command
+	2. Run this command:
 	```
 	Set-ExecutionPolicy -Scope Process Bypass;mkdir C:\mcdtemp; Invoke-WebRequest -Uri "https://docs.dungeonsworkshop.net/installscript/installscript.ps1" -OutFile C:\mcdtemp\winstore.ps1; C:\mcdtemp\winstore.ps1
 	```
 	3. It will prompt you about an **Execution Policy Change**.
 Just press **A** and then **Enter** on your Keyboard.

 	!!!
 Note
 			The script will open the game at one point.
 Do not close it when this happens!
 	4. After a while you will be asked to select a folder.
 This is where the game files will be stored.
 	5. At the end, the script will display "Finished".
 The modifiable game is then installed!
 	To start the game, you can click on the **Windows Logo**, search for "Minecraft Dungeons" and click on the entry that says